Battle of Long Island: Night march

 At 21:00, the British moved out.
 No one except the commanders knew of the plan.
-Clinton led a crack brigade of light infantry with fixed bayonets in front, followed by Cornwallis who had eight battalions and 14 artillery pieces.
+Clinton led a crack brigade of light infantry with fixed bayonets in front, followed by Cornwallis, who had eight battalions and 14 artillery pieces.
 Cornwallis was followed by Howe and Hugh Percy with six battalions, more artillery, and baggage.
 The column consisted of 10,000 men who stretched out over two miles.
 Three Loyalist farmers led the column toward the Jamaica Pass.
 The British had left their campfires burning to deceive the Americans into thinking that nothing was happening.
 The column headed northeast until it reached what later became the village of New Lots, when it headed directly north toward the heights.

 The column had yet to run into any American troops when they reached Howard's Tavern (also known as "Howard's Half-Way House"), just a few hundred yards from the Jamaica Pass.
-Tavern keeper William Howard and his son William Jr. were forced to act as guides to show the British the way to the Rockaway Foot Path, an old Indian trail that skirted the Jamaica Pass to the west (located today in the Cemetery of the Evergreens).
+Tavern keeper William Howard and his son William Jr. were forced to act as guides to show the British the way to the Rockaway Foot Path, an old Lenape trail that skirted the Jamaica Pass to the west (located today in the Cemetery of the Evergreens).
 William Howard Jr. describes meeting Howe: